Car air conditioner retrofit with HFC-R134a From $350.00

 - High-performance retrofit with HFC-134a: The vehicle manufacturer recommends specific procedures and parts to be used, including HFC-134a as the refrigerant.

 - Economy retrofit with blends: This system uses a combination of refrigerants that contains a mixture of several chemicals.
 Vehicle manufacturers do not approve of or recommend retrofits using refrigerants other than HFC-134a.
 Keepin’ Cool does not support the use of hydrocarbon refrigerants or refrigerant blends of any kind in automotive air conditioning systems that are not explicitly designed for their use.
 Read the Queensland Government safety alert

 Keepin’ Cool recommends the high-performance retrofit.
 It might be more expensive than the economy retrofits but could save you money in the long run.

 All retrofitted systems must include refrigerant labels that specify which refrigerant is used.
 This helps prevent contamination of air conditioning systems and refrigerant supplies.

-All retrofitted systems must use unique fittings that match the refrigerant used.
+All retrofitted systems must use unique accessories that match the refrigerant used.

 Adding and Reclaiming refrigerant:

-During the retrofit procedure, the original refrigerant (CFC-12) is reclaim in one of our specially dedicated recovery cylinders.
-Once full, these cylinders are then sent off to Refrigerant Reclaim Australia to be destroyed .
+During the retrofit procedure, the original refrigerant (CFC-12) is reclaimed in one of our specially dedicated recovery cylinders.
+Once full, these cylinders are then sent off to Refrigerant Reclaim Australia to be destroyed.
 New refrigerant is then added.
 Depending on the retrofit, additional parts may have to be replaced or the system components altered.